markgalassi/wodehouse_writers/README.md

    - Eileen Peevey
    - Vladimir Brusiloff
    - Evangeline Pembury
+   - Pomona Grindle
    - Horatio Slingsby, author of Strychnine in the Soup
    - author of The Missing Toe
+   - author of By Order of the Czar
+   - author of Myster of a Hansom Cab

    See the document research/README.md for how we elaborate on this to create a solid background that can inform the books.